 - Student affairs organizations must become learning organizations to adapt to changing contexts, environments, and forces in higher education.
 Becoming a learning organization is an intentional, focused change process.

 Areas of Speciality and Expertise

-As a residence life practitioner, I have been responsible over the past two years for leading the research, development and implementation of a curricular model for residential education at a large, public, residential campus.
-Guided by ACPA’s Residential Curriculum approach, I have integrated research, data, and theory to build an out-of-classroom curriculum to enhance residential students’ personal, interpersonal, and intellectual development.
-The Residential Curriculum Approach addresses the changing nature of residential living on campus, allowing us to be more responsive to student retention and persistence trends, increased student behavioral, wellness, and mental health concerns, and the mission and vision of our institutions.
+As a residence life practitioner, I have been responsible for leading the research, development and implementation of a curricular model for residential education at a large, public, residential campus.
+Guided by ACPA’s Curricular Approach, I have integrated research, data, and theory to build an out-of-classroom curriculum to enhance residential students’ personal, interpersonal, and intellectual development.
+The Curricular Approach addresses the changing nature of residential living on campus, allowing us to be more responsive to student retention and persistence trends, increased student behavioral, wellness, and mental health concerns, and the mission and vision of our institutions.
 I have engaged numerous campus stakeholders, trained staff at all levels, overseen curriculum development and writing by collaborative workgroups, and delivered long and short-term plans to manage this implementation.

 Organizational Learning and Assessment